Aveglia/vAMPirus/helpmeoutsome.md

                 // Directory to store output of vAMPirus analyses outdir="results"

 The first one in the block is the project tag or "projtag" which by default, if unchanged, will use the prefix "vAMPrun".
 To change this value, and any other parameter value, just edit right in the configuration file so if you wanted to call the run "VirusRun1" you would edit the line to:

             // Project/analyses- specific information
                 // Project name - Name that will be used as a prefix for naming files by vAMPirus projtag="VirusRun1"

 2. Set the value within the launch command itself!

 Instead of editing the configuration file directly, you could set parmeters within the launching command itself.
 So, for example, if we wanted to run the analysis with nucletide-based clustering of ASVs at 95%        similarity, you would do so like this:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .95`
+                nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --clusterNuclID .95

 Here we use the "--Analyze" option that tells vAMPirus that we are ready to analyze soem data.
 Then the "--ncASV" argument with the "--clisterNuclID .95" tells vAMPirus we would like to cluster our ASVs based on 95% nucleotide similarity.
 The default ID value is stored at line 51 in the vampirus.config file (currently 85%), but as soon as you specify and provide a value in the command, the default value is overwritten.

 NOTE: Nextflow also has options in the launch command.
 To tell them apart, Nextflow options uses a single dash (e.g. -with-conda) while vAMPirus options are always with a double dash (e.g. --Analyze)